-- Since the senders are all connected in parallel to save wiring and to simplify installation, the senders must be programmed so they know which tank they are on.
-The senders can be programmed for either the fresh, grey, or black tank.
+- 1. Since the senders are all connected in parallel to save wiring and to simplify installation, the senders must be programmed so they know which tank they are on.
+The senders can be programmed for either Tank 1, Tank 2, or Tank 3.
+The senders are labelled for grey and black, which corresponds to Tank 2 and Tank 3.
 This is done with the two tabs on the top corners of the sender.
 See the following diagram. - 2.
-The senders default to fresh tank operation if the programming is not altered.
-Consequently, if the sender is for the fresh tank, nothing further needs to be done to it. - If the sender is for the grey tank, remove the tab that says "GRY" next to it. - 4.
-If the sender is for the black tank, remove the tab that says "BLK" next to it. - This is all that is required to program the senders for the correct tank.
-However, if you make an error, you have one chance to correct it, as described below. - If the "GRY" or "BLK" tab has been removed by mistake, the sender can be changed to a fresh tank sender by cutting the other corner tab ("BLK" or "GRY"). - 7.
+The senders default to Tank 1 operation if the programming is not altered.
+Consequently, if the sender is for Tank 1, nothing further needs to be done to it. - If the sender is for Tank 2, remove the tab that says "GRY" next to it. - 4.
+If the sender is for Tank 3, remove the tab that says "BLK" next to it. - 5.
+This is all that is required to program the senders for the correct tank.
+However, if you make an error, you have one chance to correct it, as described below. - 6.
+If the "GRY" or "BLK" tab has been removed by mistake, the sender can be changed to a Tank 1 sender by cutting the other corner tab ("BLK" or "GRY"). - 7.
 Refer to the 710JS sender programming diagram.

-710ES AND 710SS SENDER PROGRAMMING
+710ES SENDER PROGRAMING

-710JS SENDER PROGRAMMING
+710JS SENDER PROGRAMING